elieling/flowtigs/README.md

 # Flowtigs

-An algorithm for calculating flowtigs in a De Bruijn graph of DNA reads in metagenomes.
+An algorithm for computing flowtigs in a De Bruijn graph of DNA reads in metagenomes.

+The steps to compute flowtigs from reads are the following:

+-  Install Rust
+-  Run ggcat or bcalm on the reads
+-  Run flowtigs on the output of ggcat or bcalm

-## Installation
+## Installation of Rust

 First, install [Rust](https://rustup.rs/) if not yet installed.

-### Installing Rust on Linux or macOS
+#### Installing Rust on Linux or macOS

 Run the following code snippet in your terminal window